ProgrammingIncluded/tb-watcher/README.md

 Birdwatch snapshots a profile page when given a URL or an exported list of `following` from the official Twitter exporter.
 This script is purely for the purposes of archival use-only.

+**Note, without logging in, you can only fetch a few posts from the profile.**

 ## Usage

 ```bash